python-attrs/cattrs/docs/unstructuring.rst

     {'an_int': 1}

-A complex use case for hook factories is described over at :ref:`Using factory hooks`.
+A complex use case for hook factories is described over at :ref:`usage:Using factory hooks`.

 .. _`NewTypes`: https://docs.python.org/3/library/typing.html#newtype